nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 For optimal security, administrators are encouraged to serve these basic HTTP headers by the web server to enforce them on response.

-Apache has to be configured to use the ``.htaccess`` file as well as the following Apache modules needs to be enabled:
+Apache has to be configured to use the ``.htaccess`` file and the following Apache modules need to be enabled:

 - mod_headers
 - mod_env